 1/3 cup thinly sliced cucumbers

-generous handful of basil (plain, purple, and thai), chopped into ribbons
+generous handful of basil (plain, purple, or thai), chopped into ribbons

 1/4 cup house dressing